a-bakos/books-courses/README.md

 # Books I am reading and studying from now:

+- Travis Swicegood - Pragmatic Guide to Git [The Pragmatic Bookshelf]
 - Larry Ullman - PHP and MySQL for Dynamic Web Sites (Fourth Edition) [Peachpit Press]

 # Books yet to be read: